mickaelyoshua/data-structure-algorithm/chapter-1/README.md

 * **Plygons:** Define regions in some geometric spaces.
 E.g.: The borders of a country
 * **Strings:** Sequence of characters or patterns.
 E.g.: A personal name

-## Recurcive Objects
+## Recursive Objects
-Learning to thing recursively iss learning to look for big things that are mad of small things from the same type.
+Learning to do things recursively is learning to look for big things that are made of small things from the same type.
 Each abstract structure can be described on a recursive way.
 * **Permutation:** Delete the first element of a permutation of *n* things {1,...,n} and you end up with a permutation of *n-1* things {1,...,n-1}
 * **Subsets:** Every subset of {1,...,n} contains a subset of {1,...,n-1}
 * **Trees:** Delete the root of a tree and we get a set of small trees